hove-io/ntfs-specification/ntfs_en.md

         0 - The scheduled time is expected to be precise 1 - The scheduled time is approximative; corresponding to the case timepoint = 0 in the GTFS, e.g. a schedule which is regular but not associated with ? un horaire régulier mais qui n'est pas associé à un arrêt de régulation.?
         ???
-The time at a stop for a bus that is trying to regulate its delays 2 - The scheduled time is not guaranteed; corresponding to approximated or interpolated times e.g. the estimated time of a ODT
+The time at a stop for a bus that is trying to regulate its delays 2 - The scheduled time is not guaranteed; corresponding to approximated or interpolated times e.g. the estimated time of an ODT
         Not specified :
             if the location is a stop area (location_type = 2), the scheduled time is not guaranteed else, the scheduled time is considered exact